 b.
 Total limit on liability

-To the maximum extent allowed by law, Invoiced’s total liability arising out of or related to this agreement (whether in contract, tort or otherwise) does not exceed the amount paid by Customer within the 6-month period prior to the event that gave rise to the liability.
+To the maximum extent allowed by law, Invoiced’s total liability arising out of or related to this agreement or the Service (whether in contract, tort or otherwise) shall not exceed the amount paid by Customer to Invoiced within the 6-month period prior to the event that gave rise to the liability.

 If any third-party brings a claim against Invoiced, or requires Invoiced to respond to a legal process, related to Customer’s acts, omissions, data or information within the Software, Customer must defend, indemnify and hold Invoiced harmless from and against all damages, losses, and expenses of any kind (including reasonable legal fees and costs) related to such claim or request.

 This agreement is governed by the laws of the State of Texas (without regard to conflicts of law principles) for any dispute between the parties or relating in any way to the subject matter of this agreement.
 Any suit or legal proceeding must be exclusively brought in the federal or state courts for Travis County, Texas, and Customer submits to this personal jurisdiction and venue.
 Nothing in this agreement prevents either party from seeking injunctive relief in a court of competent jurisdiction.
 The prevailing party in any litigation is entitled to recover its attorneys’ fees and costs from the other party.